usnistgov/ARIAC/wiki/competition_specifications.md

 # Robot
 * This year, competitors will have to control a 15 DoF gantry robot to complete the challenges.
-The robot consists of:
+The robot is depicted in the figure below and consists of:
     * 1 linear actuator which controls the base of the torso on the small rail.
       * The base moves at a velocity of **4m/s** and is within the range **y=[-7, 7]**
     * 1 linear actuator which allows the small rail to move along the long rails.